tomxp411/opcode-table-maker/CSV/Details65C816.md

 **n** is clear when ALU operations result in a positive number, or when the high bit of an ALU operation is 0.

+A branch operation uses an 8 bit signed value internally, starting from the instruction after the branch.
+So the branch destination can be 126 bytes before or 128 bytes after the branch instruction.

 ### BRA
 Branch Always